-Suddenly the town is full of people clutching maps and estate agent's brochures; hanging baskets have been hung, and it's just fine to be sitting indoors with a thin t.shirt on, rather than some vile matted old jumper.
+Suddenly, the town is full of people clutching maps and estate agent's brochures; hanging baskets have been hung, and it's just fine to be sitting indoors with a thin t.shirt on, rather than some vile matted old jumper.

 In the autumn, I will have a cull of all fetid winter wear - really, this year they will go . . . maybe.
 It has to be done while the weather is still warm otherwise at the first hint of cold, I'll be seeking shelter in something indescribably awful, but, oh so comforting.
-This winter my second skin was a purple jumper from 'Emmaüs'; actually I think it was last year's too.
+This winter my 'second skin' was a purple jumper from 'Emmaüs'; actually, I think it was last year's too.
 I don't even like purple, not on me anyway; some people look great in it - hi Pen.
 There's just something about the wool mixture, the length of the sleeves, the perfect draught prevention shape.
-I've put it in the 'gardening cupboard and only time and weather will tell if it re-emerges or not.
+I've put it in the gardening cupboard and only time and weather will tell if it re-emerges or not.

 Anyway . . .
-I'm sitting here is a vest top before tackling various gardening jobs, including dead-heading the roses.
-It's been a good year for them (wasn't that an Elvis Costello song?) huge, bursting with colour and fragrance.
+I'm sitting here in a vest top before tackling various gardening jobs, including dead-heading the roses.
+It's been a good year for them (an Elvis Costello song?) huge, bursting with colour and fragrance.